Ziqi-Yang/peek/README.md

    peek view can only be done when the source buffer(owns marked region) is alive.

 - Find definition of a symbol.
-   1. Use `peek-xref-definition-dwim` to show the definition at the cursor point in peek view.
+   1. Use `peek-xref-definition` to show the definition at the cursor point in peek view.
-   2. Use `peek-xref-definition-dwim` again to hide the peek view.
-You can also use `peek-overlay-dwim` to do this job.
+   2. Use `peek-overlay-dwim` to hide the peek view.

 - Display eldoc for the symbol under cursor.
   note: you need Emacs version >= 28.1